ZF 8HP70 / 8HP45 Transmission Problems

 Symptoms of ZF 8HP70 / 8HP45 Transmission Problems

 Knowing what symptoms to look for can help you catch problems early, protecting your vehicle from further damage.
-Here are the most common symptoms reported by owners of Ranger PX3/PX4, Amarok V6, Jeep Grand Cherokee, BMW X-series, and Land Rover Discovery or Defender with the 8HP transmission:
+Here are the most common symptoms reported by owners of Amarok V6, Jeep Grand Cherokee, BMW X-series, and Land Rover Discovery or Defender with the 8HP transmission:

 1. Shudder Under Light Throttle